Submissions are now being accepted for the 2024 SWPACA Conference!

 - Histories of film production, the film industry, or the science and technology of film

 - Cult, alternative, and independent films and icons through history

 - Pedagogies of teaching film & history

-The Film Studies area invites you to submit presentations on any topic germane to film studies – including, but not limited to, film as art, film as culture, and film as industry.
-Critical essays that employ recognized research methodologies are particularly desired.
-Paper presentations should present an arguable thesis or develop a compelling question.
-The most ideal papers will generate an ongoing conversation.
+The Film Studies area invites presentations on any topic germane to film studies including, but not limited to, film as art, film as culture, and film as industry, and film theory and aesthetics.
+The most desirable essays will utilize recognized research methodologies that support an arguable thesis or develop a compelling question.
+We are particularly interested in papers that generate conversation.

 Game Studies, Culture, Play, and Practice

 Judd Ruggill, PhD, University of Arizona, firstname.lastname@example.org